You Don’t Really Know Your Target Audience Until You Ask the Right Questions

 - Identify gaps in your messaging based on whether their issue stemmed from a misunderstanding or confusion after engaging with your brand.

-- Discover trends among personas by assessing similar feedback, positive or negative feedback, or the type of persona authoring the feedback.
+- Discover trends among personas by assessing similar feedback, positive or negative feedback, or the type of persona providing the feedback.
 Then, you can be more strategic in how you message to those personas going forward.

 - Hold an Event and/or Go Where Your Customers Are